-Take an accountant working alone in Manchester, for example.
+Take an accountant working in Manchester, for example.
 For a start, working all over the country is probably not practical.
 They may therefore decide to only work with clients in the North West.

 - Why am I uniquely placed to solve the problem?

-If you are unable to answer the question, you either have the wrong target market or the wrong offering.
+If you are unable to answer the question, you may have the wrong target market or the wrong offering.
 In this case, more work will need to be done before you start targeting your potential customers.

 Grant Leboff is one of the U.K's leading Sales and Marketing experts.
-His fourth book, ‘Digital Selling’, debuted at #1 on the Amazon charts prior to being published in September of this year.
+His fourth book, ‘Digital Selling’, debuted at #1 on the Amazon charts prior to being published in September 2016.